-If someone had told you a few months ago that the highlight of every single day would be the nation coming together and tuning in to watch Boris Johnson live on TV you simply wouldn’t have believed it.
+Who would have thought that the daily highlight of 2020 would be the nation coming together to tune in and watch Boris Johnson live on TV?
 The idea would have been preposterous and dubbed a ratings impossiblilty.
-And yet, the Boris Show is even more popular than Noel’s House Party at its Crinkly Bottom Mr Blobby heights this year, and due to the new strain a new season looks like it’s being hastily commissioned.
+And yet, the Boris Show proved even more popular than Noel’s House Party at its Crinkly Bottom Mr Blobby heights this year, and due to the new strain a new season looks like it’s being hastily commissioned.

-The cast of the daily Coronavirus briefing is led by Boris as the main character, but with supporting roles played by the Chief Scientific Officer, Sir Patrick Vallance and the Chief Medical Officer, Professor Chris Whitty.
-There have been a couple of cameos in the form of Chancellor Rishi Sunak and Deputy Chief Medical Officer Dr Jenny Harries, but the breakout star has got to be Whitty.
+The cast of the daily Coronavirus briefing is led by Boris as the main character, but with supporting roles played by the Chief Scientific Officer, Sir Patrick Vallance and CMO Professor Chris Whitty.
+Whitty is the Robin to Boris’ Batman, the Niles to his Frasier.
 Here are five reasons why we love him so much…

 1 – He’s The Man For This Moment

-Boris has been preparing for his ‘Churchill moment’ for decades, and yet it’s a chance appointment within his top health team who will determine how Boris fares, and falls to Chief Medical Officer Professor Chris Whitty.
+Boris has been preparing for his ‘Churchill moment’ for decades, and yet it’s a chance appointment within his top health team who will determine how history ultimately judges Boris, and this falls to Chief Medical Officer Professor Chris Whitty.

-2 – He Looks Like The Annoying Bookshop Guy From Notting Hill
+2 – He Looks Uncannily Like The Annoying Bookshop Guy From Notting Hill

 3 – The Voice Of Reassurance

 It’s great to hear a voice of reason after Boris’s bombast.
-The Prime Minister sets the scene with his, albeit muted compared to usual, over-optimistic Tigger-like scene setting, then the grown-ups take over.
+The Prime Minister sets the scene with his Tigger-like scene setting, then the grown-ups take over.
 And it’s Whitty we can’t wait to hear.

 4 – The Guy’s Basically A Genius